 GABA on its own can be taken as a dietary supplement, but since it cannot cross the blood-brain barrier, it won’t affect GABA levels in the brain and so it’s not an effective anxiolytic, but it may have other benefits.

-Phenibut (phenylated GABA) does cross the blood-brain barrier, and so it artificially injects more GABA into your brain.
+Phenibut (phenylated GABA) does cross the blood-brain barrier, and so it artificially injects more GABA into your brain resulting in feelings of sedation and tranquility.

 What’s Wrong With Phenibut?